-That 45% Gear Reduction means we can turn bigger tires through thicker mud easier.
-The proof is in the pudding (er, mud) and this Honda pulls through the thickest peanut butter mud like they're are hot knives through butter.
+That 45% gear reduction means we can turn bigger tires through thicker mud more easily.
+The proof is in the pudding (er, mud) and this Honda pulls through the thickest peanut butter mud like they’re hot knives through butter.
 These portals are no joke.

-By the way, with these 36" Intimidators installed, we have 28" of clearance now.
-That's more than double stock and gives us tons of room to play in the mud.
+By the way, with these 36″ Intimidators installed, we now have 28″ of clearance.
+That’s more than double stock and gives us tons of room to play in the mud.

-If you're building a mud monster for yourself, you can use SuperATV's front brush guard for the Pioneer 1000.
+If you’re building a mud monster for yourself, you can use SuperATV’s front bumper for the Pioneer 1000.
 This brush guard is perfect for the job for a few reasons.
-For starters, it's made of 1.75" diameter tubing, so it can hand some hard hits.
-Next, this really is a complete front brush guard, meaning that it covers the who front end including the lights and grill.
-If you take some hard hits from weird angles, as you tend to do when you're mud riding, your Pioneer 1000 will stay dent free.
+For starters, it’s made of 1.75″ diameter tubing, so it can handle some hard hits.
+Next, this really is a complete front brush guard, meaning it covers the whole front end, including the lights and grill.
+If you take some hard hits from weird angles, as you tend to do when you’re mud riding, your Pioneer 1000 will stay dent free.

-Our full windshield and tinted roof are perfect for mud because they're scratch resistant, so they won't get scuffed up, and they're polycarbonate, so we couldn't break them if we tried.
-When you're going big and going hard, you need windshields that are as tough as the rest of your machine.
+Our full windshield and tinted roof are perfect for mud because they’re scratch resistant, so they won’t get scuffed up.
+The polycarbonate material also means nothing’s breaking through, which is great when you’re going hard on the trails.
+Since going hard is all we know, we needed windshields that are as tough as the rest of this machine.

 That’s everything we put on our Pioneer.
 It’ll make your knees weak if you’re not the one behind the wheel, and you can bet we have a ton of fun riding it.
 Check out the video below to get a closer look at this build, and then head over to SuperATV.com where you can find everything you need to turn your own machine into a beast.